 Clinical Features And Natural History Top

-1. Signs and symptoms are similar to acute myeloid leukemia, but lymphadenopathy, splenomegaly, or both are observed in as many as 50% of patients, and manifestations of the involvement of erythropoietic and megakaryopoietic lineages are less severe.
+1. Signs and symptoms are similar to acute myeloid leukemia but lymphadenopathy, splenomegaly, or both are observed in as many as 50% of patients, and manifestations of the involvement of erythropoietic and megakaryopoietic lineages are less severe.
 Twenty five percent of patients develop bone and joint pain.
+ALL can present as an oncologic emergency, such as febrile neutropenia, tumor lysis syndrome, or leukostasis.
 Central nervous system (CNS) involvement is relatively more common than in AML and ranges from 3% in B-cell ALL to 8% in T-cell ALL.
-In patients with T-cell ALL, mediastinal lymph node enlargement as well as high white blood cell (WBC) counts are frequent.
+In patients with T-cell ALL mediastinal lymph node enlargement as well as high white blood cell (WBC) counts are frequent.

 1. CBC: Leukopenia may be observed in patients with certain subtypes of ALL (particularly in early disease); leukocytosis (very high and rapidly increasing in patients with T-cell ALL subtypes).
 In ~25% of patients with pro-B ALL, WBC counts are >100,000 cells/microL.
 Anemia, neutropenia, and thrombocytopenia are usually seen.
-Lymphoblasts are found in peripheral blood.
+Lymphoblasts may be seen in peripheral blood.
 Eosinophilia may be also present (in T-cell ALL).

-4. Cytogenetic and molecular studies: In the majority of patients with ALL, lymphoblasts have an abnormal karyotype, including abnormalities in the chromosome numbers and structure.
-Cytogenetic abnormalities associated with an adverse prognosis include t(4;11), low hypodiploidy, and a complex karyotype (≥5 abnormalities).
+5. Cytogenetic and molecular studies: In the majority of patients with ALL, lymphoblasts have an abnormal karyotype, including abnormalities in the chromosome numbers and structure.
 Translocation t(9;22), also termed the Philadelphia (Ph) chromosome, is found in 20% to 30% of all ALL cases, more frequently in patients with common ALL and in elderly patients (up to 50%), and is associated with the highest risk.
-MLL gene rearrangements are similarly associated with an adverse prognosis.
 Quantitative molecular studies (real-time quantitative polymerase chain reaction) are also used for MRD monitoring (eg, identification of the BCR-ABL1 fusion gene in patients with Ph+ ALL).
+A number of other genetic abnormalities, beyond the scope of this text, are recognized and tested for in specialized settings to determine prognosis and optimal treatment.

-5. Imaging studies: In ~50% of patients with T-cell ALL subtypes, upper mediastinal mass caused by the involvement of the thymus and mediastinal lymph nodes is seen.
-Imaging is useful in assessing the size of the lymph nodes and the spleen.
+6. Imaging studies: In ~50% of patients with T-cell ALL subtypes, upper mediastinal mass caused by involvement of the thymus and mediastinal lymph nodes is seen.
+Imaging is useful in assessing the size of the lymph nodes and spleen.
+A biopsy from extramedullary disease can be obtained for diagnostic purposes.

-6. Lumbar puncture: In the case of CNS involvement, lumbar puncture may reveal increased cerebrospinal fluid cell counts with blasts detected by cytologic examination.
+7. Lumbar puncture: In the case of CNS involvement lumbar puncture may reveal increased cerebrospinal fluid (CSF) cell counts with blasts detected by cytologic examination.

 Bone marrow microscopy and immunophenotyping are essential for diagnosis.
 The presence of lymphoblasts must be documented and ≥2 B-cell or T-cell markers must be found to confirm the diagnosis.
 In ~20% of patients, features of LBL are predominant, with infiltrates affecting mainly lymph nodes and <20% to 25% blasts in bone marrow; in such cases examination of a lymph node may be necessary.